Healthy Footnotes

 What’s your shoe size?

-When you hear that question, you probably think of your shoe length—AKA the number you see on the outside of every box.
+When you hear that question, you probably think of your shoe length—often measured in inches—displayed on every box.
 But what about shoe width?
-Does the width of your shoe have any impact on your feet?
+Does the shoe width impact your overall foot comfort and style?
+Is there really a difference between wide vs. regular shoes?

 While less common, different width sizes in shoes do exist, and for good reason.
-However, there’s more than meets the eye when it comes to shoe width.
-If you have wide feet, then it’s important to know the difference between regular and wide-width shoes.
+However, there’s more than meets the eye when it comes to the style and fit of wide shoes vs. regular.
+If you have wide feet, then it’s important to know the difference between regular and wide-width shoes, especially in how they affect the length and foot width.
 In this blog, we’ll dive into all things regular vs wide shoes, from construction to shopping tips.

 #1 The Impact of Width on Comfort—Wide Shoes vs Regular Shoes

 We get it—everyone wants their shoes to look good.
-But when it comes to footwear, comfort is your top priority, and the width of your shoes plays a crucial role in your comfort.
+However, tight shoes can cause foot pain or discomfort over long periods of wear.
+That’s why when it comes to footwear, comfort is our top priority, and the width of your shoes plays a crucial role in comfort.

 Between regular shoes and wide shoes, one pair of feet can experience a great change in comfort.
+If you’ve ever wondered, “Why do I have wide feet?” you have come to the right place.
 Let’s explore the impact of shoe width on your feet’s happiness throughout the day.

 Wide Shoes & Comfort

 Do I need wide shoes?
 If you think you have a wider foot, wide shoes can provide increased comfort through—you guessed it—additional width.
-Typically, a wide shoe will have more wiggle room around the toe box and forefoot.
+So, how much room should you have in your shoes exactly?
+Typically, shoes made for those with a wide foot will have more wiggle room around the toe box and forefoot.
 This extra room is very beneficial for individuals with the following conditions:1

 Regular Shoes & Comfort